Approximation by Quad Meshes in Laguerre Geometry: A few basics of Laguerre geometry and L-nets

-\paragraph{L-net as discrete surface and attached sphere congruence} We conclude this section by sketching informal meaning of the notion of an L-net.
+\paragraph{L-net as discrete surface and attached sphere congruence} We conclude this section by sketching the informal meaning of the notion of an L-net.
 Namely, an L-net can be viewed as a discrete version of a 2-dimensional set of or-planes that may be seen as oriented tangent planes of a surface $f(u,v)$ in $\R^3$.
 Moreover, it is also a discrete version of a 2-dimensional set of or-spheres $s(u,v)$ that are tangent to the surface $f$.
 Such a set of spheres is often called a sphere congruence.
 Hence, we have a discrete dual (i.e., plane based) representation of a surface $f$ and a sphere congruence $s$ that is tangent to $f$, in other words, sphere congruence $s$ attached to the surface $f$.
+It is important to note that an L-net is therefore not a discretization of a general sphere congruence or of a general tangent plane congruence, but rather the special case in which the two are coupled through this oriented contact, as developed in the following sections.

 Moving to the cyclographic model, we have a discrete 2-dimensional surface $S$ and an attached set of isotropic hyperplanes.
+Note that the role of the surface and the attached sphere/hyperplane congruence has now been swapped.
 These hyperplanes define one ``discrete envelope'' of the discrete sphere congruence.
-The other ``discrete envelope'' is in general not represented as an L-mesh.
+The other ``discrete envelope'' is in general not represented as an L-net.
 The smooth counterpart is a surface $S(u,v)$ and an attached set of tangent isotropic hyperplanes $P(u,v)$ that define one envelope of the sphere congruence $s(u,v)$ in $\R^3$.
-This smooth analog will be discussed in the next two sections in detail, as it provides the key for the approximation of a given surface $f$ by an L-net whose face spheres are close to a given sphere congruence $s(u,v)$ attached to~$f$.
+This smooth analog will be discussed in the next two sections in detail, as it provides the key for the approximation of a given surface $f$ by an L-net whose or-spheres are close to a given sphere congruence $s(u,v)$ attached to~$f$.